-- Course: Group or self-study approved by the Commissioner or his/her designee with standardized curriculum that does not qualify for a time cut/earned credit time.
+- Course: Group or self-study approved by the Commissioner or their designee with standardized curriculum that does not qualify for a time cut/earned credit time.

-- Program: An earned credit time/time cut program of study, approved by the Commissioner or his/her designee, which includes any of the following criteria; Standardized Curriculum, Validated Evidence-Based Practices (EBP), Established Performance Measures.
+- Program: An earned credit time/time cut program of study, approved by the Commissioner or their designee, which includes any of the following criteria; Standardized Curriculum, Validated Evidence-Based Practices (EBP), Established Performance Measures.

 Literacy Education – Program

 Thirty-four percent of the Department’s adult population is functionally illiterate.
 On-going research has found that ex-offenders who are employed post-release are less likely to recidivate.
 Increasing educational attainment while incarcerated holds the promise of inreasing employment opportunities at sustainable wages and ending a repetitive cycle of involvement in the State’s criminal justice system.
 Indiana’s Correctional Education programs begin with a strong commitment of resources to basic reading, mathematics, and language arts.

 TASC is a national high school equivalency assessment that assesses five subject areas including Reading, Writing, Mathematics, Science, and Social Studies.

 The Department with the guidance of the Indiana Department of Workforce Development (DWD) provides vocational programs ranging from Auto Body to Welding throughout the state’s adult system.
 Instructors are typically certified as occupational specialists by the Indiana Department of Education.
 Examples of available vocational programs are listed below.